Understanding Swollen/Enlarged Lymph Nodes in the Neck

 If you experience any of the above concerning symptoms, it is important to consult an ENT head and neck surgeon in Singapore for a thorough evaluation and appropriate treatment.

 You can schedule a consultation with Dr Ker Liang, an experienced ENT head and neck surgeon at Aglow ENT Centre.
-With more than 14 years of experience in otolaryngology, Dr Ker Liang specialises in treating various head and neck conditions, including the treatment of enlarged lymph nodes.
+With more than 14 years of experience in otolaryngology, Dr Ker Liang specialises in treating various head and neck conditions, including the treatment of enlarged lymph nodes as well as thyroid lumps and nodules.

 Can lymph nodes swell from stress?